A

 injury.
 In real life, long since fitted with a glass eye, he uses the patch

-here as a comedic prop.
-He has a knack for rolling winning numbers.
+here as a subtle comedic prop.
+Davis has a knack for rolling winning numbers.

 After a few winning rolls in a row, his nervousness demands he lift